amarjothi/node-hello/README.md

 curl http://localhost:49200/

-Options
+Options  for deployment
-# 1. Deploy in your local gitlab
+# 1. Deploy in your local gitlab, gitlab-runner terraform container, spin up ec2 instance, and do the installation.
-# 2. github and github actions
+# 2. github and github actions for deployment
 # 3. amazon app service

-Option 2
+Following Option 2 for deployment
 Deployed to repository, repository url: https://github.com/amarjothi/node-hello/blob/main/README.md